 We placed beautiful scarves, fabric, flowers, candles, and photos of our loved ones on the table.
 And as each individual shared their story of love and loss, we listened with compassion and tears.
 We ended many hours later filled with awe and love.
 Our spirits and bodies were refreshed and renewed.

 This grief ritual transformed us individually and created a strong caring healing community that we can trust in and rely on.
 It gives us reference for how to show up for others who will be in our care.

 Here are some of my thoughts from my studies on grief and death and from my personal experience from this day.

-When these feelings are honored as a right of passage, when we are appropriately supported, seen and held to experience these powerful feelings, to stay with them, not run away, in our own time and in our own way, we are transformed.
+- When these feelings are honored, when we are appropriately supported, seen and held to experience these powerful feelings, to stay with them, not run away, in our own time and in our own way, we are transformed.
 Whether we are the one leaving or the ones left behind, we need support to travel in these rivers of feelings that come to claim us.
 We need people who know how to keep us safe to navigate the journey.

 - Grandmother Grief gives us a way back into our own heart.
 It is precisely because we love so much that we have the opportunity for a greater human experience.... an opportunity to be initiated into greater inner harmony, unity with our own heart, memory of our innate healing gifts and ancient wisdom, and to be re-affirmed in love with all our relations.